farshidbeheshti/nestjs-xotp/README.md

 }
 ```

+### Generating a Key URI

-Example #3: Get the keyURI from which create a QR Code from, so that could be scanned by authenticator apps like Google Authenticator!
+Get the keyURI from which create a QR Code.
+Users can then scan the QR Code by authenticator apps like Google Authenticator!

 ```typescript
 getKeyUri(): string {